 Short Answer Type Questions

 Ans: The ever-growing population has increased demand for living space, due to which forests are being destroyed, thus causing land degradation.
-The rate of degradation of land resources can be checked by promoting afforestation, land reclamation, regulated use of chemical pesticide and fertilizers and checking overgrazing.
+The rate of degradation of land resources can be checked by promoting afforestation, land reclamation, regulated use of chemical pesticides and fertilizers and checking overgrazing.

 Q2.
 What is weathering?